grafana/grafana/docs/sources/alerting/notifications.md

 > **Note:** Alert notification templating is only available in Grafana v7.4 and above.

 You can apply data templating to an alert notification's title and message by referring to the matching alert condition query's tags/labels.
-Data templates are formatted as follows: `${Label}`.
+Template variables are formatted as follows: `${Label}`.

 For example, taking an alert based on the Prometheus data source, we can specify label names as template variables as follows: